Phila. parking ticket amnesty program extended for some

 PHILADELPHIA (WPVI) --Early Tuesday morning, it was a very different scene outside the Philadelphia Parking Authority building.

-Only a handful of people were in line around 3 a.m. with green vouchers in hand.
+Only a handful of people were in line around 3 a.m. with purple vouchers in hand.

 Vouchers were given out to those whose were still waiting to get inside the building Monday, during the final day of the PPA's parking ticket amnesty program.

-The voucher, however, extended the pogram's deadline until the end of business on Friday.
+The voucher, however, extended the program's deadline until the end of business on Friday.
 But that is only for those who received a voucher.

-It was a different story hours earlier when a long line stretched for two blocks, as some waitied more than five hours to have their parking tickets forgiven.
+It was a different story hours earlier when a long line stretched for two blocks, as some waited more than five hours to have their parking tickets forgiven.

 "The people have been standing with no water, no restrooms out here, nothing," said Tiffany Peterson of South Philadelphia.
 "We're just suffering."